 HerFI, that’s me!
 AKA: Bethany McCamish.
 I run the blog and all social platforms.
 I’m who you’ll talk to if you send a note.
 I do all of the writing now unless it’s a featured guest post.
 Sometimes I write stories, sometimes it’s a helpful post full of strategies, and very occasionally I’ll write an SEO driven post.
 I know how to do these, but I’d rather share my life with you all and save that expertise for my clients.

 HisFI and I aren’t married yet.
 We’ve recently become engaged in 2019 and we planned to be married in 2020.
 Our wedding was canceled due to COVID, so it is now set for 2021.
 For the past 7 years of our relationship, we have not ever fully combined our finances.
 We began by splitting everything 50/50.
-When this no longer became equitable (and after some long conversations), we began splitting our finances based on the amount that each of us made.
+When this no longer became equitable (and after some long conversations), we began splitting our finances based on the amount that each of us made (about 40/60).

 More recently, we combined our finances.
 We actually have a joint checking account now and you can see how we do our money with the one month ahead budget here.